-Between March 2023 and Aug.
-1, 2024, 140 civil conversion patients from ESH and WSH transferred to HCA contracted Long-Term Civil Commitment community beds.
-The state hospitals are in daily communication with these facilities regarding their bed availability and transfer efforts have become a reliable tool to assist the state hospitals in keeping pace with the number of forensic patients that convert to a civil order.
-However, each of these facilities have varying limitations on the patient population that they can serve, with disqualifying criteria including complex medical needs, neurocognitive disorders, Traumatic Brain Injuries, and significant behavioral issues.
-Patients with a Special Finding of Violent Felony (HB 1114) determination are not eligible for transfer to LTCC facilities.
+Between March 2023 and Oct.
+31, 2024, 169 civil conversion patients from ESH and WSH transferred to HCA contracted Long-Term Civil Commitment (LTCC) community beds.
+The state hospitals are in routine communication with these facilities regarding their bed availability and transfer efforts have become a reliable tool to assist the state hospitals in keeping pace with the number of forensic patients that convert to a civil order.
+However, each of these facilities have varying limitations on the patient population that they can serve, with disqualifying criteria including complex medical needs, neurocognitive disorders, traumatic brain injuries, and significant behavioral issues.
+Patients with a special finding of violent felony (SFVF, formerly HB 1114) determination are not eligible for transfer to LTCC facilities.
+Table 1 outlines the LTCC civil conversion transfer efforts: